StormBo1/GitPortfolios/README.md

 ## Arabic Calligraphy

-A website shocasing the various styles of Arabic Calligraphy.
+HI!
+Welcome to my project website showcasing the various styles of Arabic Calligraphy.

 # Table of Contents